iceteagroup/wisej-themes/README.md

-Wisej-Themes
+Wisej.NET Themes
 ====

-Repository for the themes used in __Wisej__.
+Repository for the themes used in __Wisej.NET__.

-This repository contains the content of all themes found at the [Wisej site](https://wisej.com/themes/).
+This repository contains the content of all themes found at the [Wisej.NET website](https://wisej.com/themes/).

 | Theme | Preview |
 | :--- | :--- |